Skip to main content

 1. Price VRBO 8-10% higher than Airbnb

-Airbnb guests pay your listed rate plus ~14% in guest fees.
+Airbnb split-fee guests pay your listed rate plus Airbnb's guest service fee.
 VRBO guests pay exactly what's listed.
 If your Airbnb rate is $200/night, pricing VRBO at $215-220/night keeps the guest's total cost roughly equivalent while improving your payout on VRBO bookings.
 Use our VRBO calculator to run the exact numbers for your property.

 2. Use a channel manager to sync calendars